Sandraa23/SER-using-CNN/README.md

 pip install -r requirements.txt
 ```

-3. Upload datasets to Google Drive:
+3. Download datasets from the links above and place them in:

 ```
 /content/drive/MyDrive/SER_Project/data/
 ```

-4. Update paths if needed in notebook
+4. Update dataset paths in the notebook if required

-5. Run the notebook in Jupyter or Google Colab
+5. Run using Jupyter Notebook or Google Colab

 ---

 ## Technologies Used

 * Python
 * TensorFlow / Keras